 - Résumé, cover letter, personal statement

-- Internship preparation and search
+- Internship or job preparation and search

 - Navigating social and professional identities

 - Interview preparation

 - Graduate and professional school

 - Volunteer, research, and other hands-on experience